awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 + When creating a lifecycle policy based on instance tags for Multi\-Volume snapshots, Amazon Data Lifecycle Manager initiates a snapshot of the volume for each attached instance\.
 Use the *timestamp* tag to identify the set of time\-consistent snapshots that are created from the attached instances\.

 The following considerations apply to sharing snapshots across accounts:
-+ You can only share snapshots that are unencrypted or that are encrypted using a customer\-managed CMK\.
++ You can only share snapshots that are unencrypted or that are encrypted using a customer managed key\.
-+ You can't share snapshots that are encrypted with the default EBS encryption key\.
++ You can't share snapshots that are encrypted with the default EBS encryption KMS key\.
-+ If you share encrypted snapshots, then you must also share the CMK that was used to encrypt the source volume with the target accounts\.
-For more information, see [Allowing users in other accounts to use a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.
++ If you share encrypted snapshots, then you must also share the KMS key that was used to encrypt the source volume with the target accounts\.
+For more information, see [Allowing users in other accounts to use a KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.

 The following considerations apply to cross\-account copy event policies:
-+ You can only copy snapshots that are unencrypted or that are encrypted using a customer\-managed CMK\.
++ You can only copy snapshots that are unencrypted or that are encrypted using a customer managed key\.
 + You can create a cross\-account copy event policy that copies snapshots that are shared outside of Amazon Data Lifecycle Manager\.
-+ If you want to encrypt snapshots in the target account, then the IAM role selected for the cross\-account copy event policy must have permission to use the required CMK\.
++ If you want to encrypt snapshots in the target account, then the IAM role selected for the cross\-account copy event policy must have permission to use the required KMS key\.

 ## Prerequisites<a name="dlm-prerequisites"></a>